 UniVert

-The UniVert provides critical mechanical property data for research in natural tissues, 3D bio-printed structures, orthopedic devices, and more.
+The UniVert universal material testing machine provides critical mechanical property data for research in natural tissues, 3D bio-printed structures, orthopedic devices, and more.

 The compact size and budget-friendly price of the UniVert S makes it possible to access testing capabilities exactly when and where they’re needed.
 The larger force capacities and extended range of the UniVert 1kN and 10kN are suitable for a wide range of materials.